 L.L.Bean’s Wildcat snow pants also come in straight sizes (as well as Petite lengths), but reviewers specifically mention how well the plus sizes fit, especially given how hard it is to even find plus-size snow gear.
 “I'm happy and relieved to find 2X snow pants that actually fit me well.
 Size chart is accurate.
 These sit at my waist, not on my hips.
 I'm curvy, and the waist, hips and thighs all fit well,” says one shopper from Alaska.
 As for warmth, they are insulated with 60-gram Primaloft Silver insulation, which basically means they will keep you warm even down into single digits without adding a ton of bulk.
 We love the streamlined silhouette with minimal zippers and pockets, as well as the adjustable waistband.

-Halfdays launched just over a year ago, but it’s already developed a dedicated cult following, likely because of the founders’ intense focus on crafting quality gear by and for women, specifically.
+Halfdays launched just a few years ago, but has already developed a dedicated cult following, likely because of the founders’ intense focus on crafting quality gear by and for women, specifically.
+That and the gorgeous color options offered, with new styles always on the horizon.
 Rather than simply adding a few inches for hips and offering a pink option, Halfdays worked with hundreds of real-world testers to determine exactly what women want from their ski gear.
 The result is a line of sustainably-made, 100 percent vegan jackets and snow pants, including the best-selling Alessandra pants.
 The no-fuss silhouette is incredibly flattering, with a hook-and-loop adjustable waistline and one hidden pocket at the front for your ski pass or other small items.
+A note on sizing: We previously noted that these pants tended to run a bit small, but since last winter the designers have made tweaks to the fit so that it runs truer to size, especially for the larger sizes.